laktak/extrakto/README.md

 Special thanks go to @ivanalejandro0 and @maximbaz for their ideas and PRs!

-Please run black if you change any python code.
+Please run `black` if you change any python code and run `shfmt` if you change any bash files.